jundalisay/sp/content/en/material/age-universe.md

 - DESI detecting the expansion of space to vary

-## The Cause of the Error: The Religion of Phyics
+## The Cause of the Error: The Religion of Physics

 The corrupted assumptions of Physics, just like the corrupted ones of Economics, create theoretical absurdities that lead to real problems.